RTXteam/RTX/code/coding-guidelines.md

    your editor to visually flag PEP8 compliance issues; the resulting code will be easier for others to work with, whose editors flag PEP8 issues.

-2. Please try to use [PEP 484](https://peps.python.org/pep-0484/) type hints wherever possible in your Python code.
+3. Please try to use [PEP 484](https://peps.python.org/pep-0484/) type hints wherever possible in your Python code.

-3. No secrets are to be checked into the project's GitHub code repository.
+4. No secrets are to be checked into the project's GitHub code repository.
    (AWS keys, database passwords, ssh keys, etc.)

-4. If you add a dependency on a python package in some module, generally you should add that package to the top-level `requirements.txt` file (or verify that the dependency is already documented in the `requirements.txt` file).
+5. If you add a dependency on a python package in some module, generally you should add that package to the top-level `requirements.txt` file (or verify that the dependency is already documented in the `requirements.txt` file).

-5. When coding a new feature or fixing a bug, if possible, please consider adding a `pytest` unit test to a module (either a new module or an existing module) in `RTX/code/ARAX/test`.
+6. When coding a new feature or fixing a bug, if possible, please consider adding a `pytest` unit test to a module (either a new module or an existing module) in `RTX/code/ARAX/test`.

-6. ARAX and RTX-KG2 currently use CPython 3.9 in production; any newer language features should be avoided or used with utmost caution (i.e., only if you fully understand the implications of that choice for deployment).
+7. ARAX and RTX-KG2 currently use CPython 3.9 in production; any newer language features should be avoided or used with utmost caution (i.e., only if you fully understand the implications of that choice for deployment).

-7. Only LF (i.e., `\n`) line termination for text files in the repo.
+8. Only LF (i.e., `\n`) line termination for text files in the repo.
 Please do not commit text files with Windows line termination (CRLF) unless you have configured git to automatically convert them to LF line termination.

+9. Please try to format your code to PEP8 formatting conventions where possible.
+   The exception is line length, where the PEP8 standard limit (79 characters) is unreasonably short given the capabilities of modern displays; but please do at least try to keep lines to a less than 120 characters, if possible.

 # Performance considerations